Disruption-Consulting/autoMigrate/README.md

 ![MRUpdatedReleaseRoadmap5282020](https://user-images.githubusercontent.com/42802860/90099785-2e6a2400-dd33-11ea-826f-661b58bf3d0b.png)

 The "autoMigrate" utility was developed to reduce the complexity and large number of manual tasks involved in database migration.
-These include, but are by no means limited to:
+These include, but are not limited to:

 - transporting business data from source to target, ensuring the process is restartable in the event of network failure
 - ensuring endianess compatibility of source and transported data